Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to UVA's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to UVA's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear UVA Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://sfs.virginia.edu/financial-aid-new-applicants/financial-aid-basics/receiving-aid/preliminary-offer-letter.
+I've read the public policy at https://sfs.virginia.edu/financial-aid-new-applicants/financial-aid-basics/receiving-aid/preliminary-offer-letter and the $80,328 cost-of-attendance worksheet.

 If the loan offer is smaller than the outside award, what is the next aid type that gets reduced (work-study, institutional grant, other)?